 Deep Cove is 25 -30 minutes away from downtown Vancouver.
 Sea kayaking is on the beautiful waters of Indian Arm, a fjord worthy of up to two full days of paddling.
 The Deep Cove Canoe and Kayak Center is located in a quiet bay so novice paddlers can try out kayaks in a protected area before heading down the fjord.

 There are nearby beaches for picnics too.
 On a weekend, Deep Cove is hopping and it’s best to get there early to get a parking space.
 Book your rentals ahead of time to guarantee a kayak.
-Two hour rates for a single kayak are $30 and $42 for a double.
+You must rent for a minimum of two hours.

 This is an easy place to bring your own kayak and head out for the day though overnight parking is available only on the streets if you plan to camp at the end of Indian Arm.